marcpaterno/spack_retreat/remaining_work.md

 ### n_005: Built products {#n_005}

 **Brief Description**
-: One or more packaged products assembled for installation elsewhere.
+: One or more locally-built products.

 **Detailed Description**
 : …